How many rings are in buckminsterfullerene?

 There are 60 carbon atoms in buckminsterfullerene, which are arranged in interlocking hexagonal and pentagonal rings.
 There are 20 hexagonal and 12 pentagonal rings in one molecule of buckminsterfullerene.

-READ ALSO: How much does it cost to replace a lost motorcycle key?
+READ ALSO: How long does it take to raise a round of funding?

 How many hexagonal and pentagonal rings are there in Buckminsterfullerene?